 Sue: It’s cute.
-A newt crossed with a canary.
-I hope you don’t expect me to be scared of it.
+It sounds like a newt crossed with a canary.
+I hope they don’t expect me to be scared of it, though.

 Meanwhile, Mena is dying.

 Sue: She’s losing her marbles.
+Literally.
 It’s a shame, really.
 I liked her.
-I wanted to see her on Ten Years Younger.
+I wanted to see her on 10 Years Younger.

 Sue: So, the broker was a big green alien in disguise?
 He would have needed one hell of a girdle to pull that off.

 Sue: I’m intrigued by the plot.
-It’s got its fair share of flaws but I’m curious to see how it all ends.
-It’s a huge difference to what we’re used to.
+It’s got its fair share of flaws but I’m curious to see how it ends.
+It’s a lot different to what we’re used to.
 Were you surprised when you saw this at – what age would you have been?
 Ten?
 Eleven?

 Me: Ten.
 And I didn’t see it.